If you store all of your passwords in a password manager, you might be worried about someone trying to hack it by brute-forcing their way in.

 Likewise, the optimal value might be different if you use an online service, such as LastPass, which currently recommends not exceeding 10,000 password iterations for client-side encryption (compared to the default 5,000), though they do allow users to go as high as 200,000.

 The setting itself is generally easy to find on all platforms.
-In KeePass you will go to File > Database Settings > Security.
+In KeePass, for example, you will go to File > Database Settings > Security.
 In LastPass you go to Account Settings > General > Show Advanced Settings > Password Iterations.

 One more thing worth noting: while this post focused on password managers, this advice is also applicable to other types of encryption software.
 VeraCrypt, for example, allows you to set the number of iterations used for encrypting volumes, using their Personal Iterations Multiplier.